 Just down the road from Betws-y-Coed is a spectacular waterfall that is well worth a stop.
 Rhaeadr Ewynnol (Swallow Falls in English) lies just off the A5.
 The River Llugwy flows through a narrow chasm in the forest, creating an impressive waterfall.

-NB – there’s some free road parking nearby or you can pay to park at the Swallow Falls Hotel.
+NOTE: There’s some free road parking nearby, or you can pay to park at the Swallow Falls Hotel.
 There’s a small entry fee to access the viewpoints.

 This is quite possibly the most photographed scene in Snowdonia!
 For many, the viewpoint at Llynnau Mymbyr is the first glimpse of Mount Snowdon.
 Just past Capel Curig lie the twin lakes of Llynnau Mymbyr, and across the water, you can see the peaks of Y Lliwedd, Yr Wyddfa (Snowdon), Crib Goch and Carnedd Ugain.